mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

    DHCP as defined in {{RFC2131}}.

 * DHCPv4 over DHCPv6 (or 4o6):
-   The architecture, the procedures, and the protocols described in the DHCPv4-over-DHCPv6 document {{RFC7341}}.
+   The architecture, the procedures, and the protocols specified in the DHCPv4-over-DHCPv6 document {{RFC7341}}.

 * DHCP Relay Agent: